johnSSG/SimpleDB/README.md

 Calling <code>get</code> without the ID parameter will return an array of objects containing all of that type of object.
 The code above will give you every car in storage.
 Calling <code>get<code> with an ID parameter returns a single object.

-POST
+<h4>post</h4>

 <pre>
 $simpleDB->post($content);
 </pre>

-Post creates a new "row" or JSON document in storage.
+This method creates a new "row" or JSON document in storage.
 It creates an ID for the document and posts your object in plain text to that file.
 The file will be <code>YOURID.json</code>.
 You can pass post a string, array or object; but it your data will get converted to a JSON object in the end.